Kaina, Samastipur

-Kaina is a village in Singhia block in Rosera Subdivision in Samastipur District in the state of Bihar, India.
-Kaina has 5 localities named Panchkhuttee, Tinkhuttee, Pachwair toal, Tola and Mandal Tol.
+Kaina, Rampur Bahore is a village in Singhia block in Rosera Subdivision in Samastipur District in the state of Bihar, India.
+Kaina has 5 localities named Panchkhuttee, Tinkhuttee, Pachwair toal, Tola and Puwari Tol.
 Its population is around 2331.

 Kaina is mostly a village of Brahmins(maithil), 80% of the population have the surname Jha.
 4 ponds and 4 temples are situated in the village.
 Literacy level is almost 80 to 85% in the village.